benrgreene/Custom-Webhooks/README.md

 * **user_register**: This fires when a new user is registered on the site.
 All user info _EXCEPT_ password are sent.
 * **create_[tax-type]**: this is when a new taxonomy term of the type `tax-type` is registered (where `tax-type` is the slug of the taxonomy).
 Custom taxonomies are supported.

+## Filters & Actions

+Here is a list of the current actions in the plugin

 ## Contributing